Pick-up artist: the man who knows all about the art of picking mushrooms

 When the nights get dark early and the temperature drops, Poles love to gather in the forest for one their favourite autumnal pastimes, mushroom picking.
 The idea of waking up before dawn and trudging off into the middle of dew-covered woods might sound absurd to those from other countries but for many Poles it is the natural thing to do.

 Marek Snowarski is one of the many.
-A mushroom lover he has over 12,000 photos and a website, grzyby.pl, detailing where to find each variety of fungus around Poland.
+A mushroom lover he has thousands of photos and a website, grzyby.pl, detailing where to find each variety of fungus around Poland.

-The fifty-year-old Wrocław native says he’s been mushrooming from a young age.
+The 51-year-old Wrocław native says he’s been mushrooming from a young age.

 “I started very early,” he said.
 “I remember a trip to the woods at the age of five or six.
 In my grandfather’s old car, I remember the sound of the motor, the smell of the exhaust fumes and then the forest.
 A place called Forester's Lodge, where there was no forester's lodge.
 Yellow chanterelles in the moss and sweet blackberries.
 Fatigue and satisfaction after mushrooming.”